These heavy work ideas for school are the perfect way to help promote calmer, more organized behavior for kids.

 For some kids, adding a healthy dose of proprioceptive input through heavy work activities can help promote calmer, more organized behavior.
 We know that time for movement breaks throughout the school day is limited and that there isn’t always an extra set of hands to help facilitate heavy work activities at school.

-That’s why we came up with this list of simple ideas that require no set-up and no clean-up, and can be easily embedded into the school day without a lot of fuss.
+That’s why we came up with this list of simple ideas of heavy work activities for school that require no set-up and no clean-up, and can be easily embedded into the school day without a lot of fuss.
 You may need to enlist the help of another staff member to coordinate some of these jobs that occur in different areas around the building.

 1 || Holding the door open